therobut/launcher/README.md

 ### Basic Example
 To make a shortcut for a second Firefox profile (called "work-profile" in this example)

-1. Build the executable `go build -o workFirefoxProfile.exe`
+1. Download the launcher from the [releases page](https://github.com/therobut/launcher/releases)
+2. Rename the exectuable to a unique name.
+For our example: `workFirefoxProfile.exe`
-2. Right-click the executable and click `Send to > Desktop (create shortcut)`
+3. Right-click the executable and click `Send to > Desktop (create shortcut)`
-3. Navigate to your desktop
+4. Navigate to your desktop
-4. Right-click the new shortcut and click `Properties`
+5. Right-click the new shortcut and click `Properties`
-5. Change the `Target` field to something like this: `"path-to-workFirefoxProfile.exe" "C:\Program Files\Mozilla Firefox\firefox.exe" -P "work-profile"`
+6. Change the `Target` field to something like this: `"path-to-workFirefoxProfile.exe" "C:\Program Files\Mozilla Firefox\firefox.exe" -P "work-profile"`
-6. Press the keys `WIN + R` and type `%appdata%\Microsoft\Windows\Start Menu\Programs` then press enter
+7. Press the keys `WIN + R` and type `%appdata%\Microsoft\Windows\Start Menu\Programs` then press enter
-7. Copy your new shortcut into this folder
+8. Copy your new shortcut into this folder

 Now your new shortcut should show up in your start menu!